ScottLogic/blog/_posts/2023-12-18-software-development-ai-wins-the-race.md

 Participants frequently highlighted the need to check the code that these tool produce.

-> Large code blocks can't just be copied over from ChatGPT(or similar) they must be checked first which is time consuming - Adam Miriam
+> vLarge code blocks can't just be copied over from ChatGPT(or similar) they must be checked first which is time consuming” - Adam Miriam

-> I will *never* trust generative AI to write unit tests. - Phoebe Smith
+> ”I will *never* trust generative AI to write unit tests.” - Phoebe Smith

 There were also instances where the tools have large “gaps” in their knowledge

-> The knowledge cutoff date is 2021, so ChatGPT 3.5 sometimes suggests deprecated code - Spring Security version 6 is an example.
-It is possible to work around this issue. - Jay Wright.
+> ”The knowledge cutoff date is 2021, so ChatGPT 3.5 sometimes suggests deprecated code - Spring Security version 6 is an example.
+It is possible to work around this issue.” - Jay Wright.

 ###  These tools may do more than you think

 Reading through the hundred responses we had to our feedback survey, especially the free-text input, showed that experiences were very mixed.
 It is clear that people are on a learning journey, and are at different stages.
 Our qualitative results (37% productivity increase) point towards how those who learn to make effective use of the tools benefit.

-> It takes some time to get used to the prompt engineering.
-It takes some learning time to know how to ask for help and how to word it, but once you learn it it’s a smooth sailing. - Gagan Singh
+> ”It takes some time to get used to the prompt engineering.
+It takes some learning time to know how to ask for help and how to word it, but once you learn it it’s a smooth sailing.” - Gagan Singh

 The Boston / Harvard study cited earlier also looked at the different ways people are adding AI to their workflow.
 They identified two broad categories, the Centuars, who have a “clear line between person and machine”, dividing up the work into chunks, some of which they give to the AI, and Cyborgs, who “blend machine and person” creating a closer integration.